S3B4S/monpar/README.md

 `
 ```

 And we have a parser that can parse away an opening tag, a closing tag and checks whether the part in the middle is text, else assume that it's another node and recursively calls itself.
-Let's see how that would look like without functions being passed to `alt`.

 ```ts
 const parseHTMLNode = liftAs(